Watch this short video to learn if your house is well suited for solar panels.

 Get Energy from the Sun

-Solar panels (also known as photovoltaic (PV) panels) are made of individual solar cells that absorb energy from sunlight.
-Residential solar panels hold about 40 cells and are manufactured from tempered glass that can withstand rain, snow, hail and high winds.
+Photovoltaic (PV) panels are composed of individual solar cells that absorb sunlight (photons) and produce direct current (DC) electricity.
+Residential solar panels are manufactured from tempered glass that can withstand rain, snow, hail and high winds.
+A device called an inverter then converts the DC electricity to the alternating current (AC) power necessary to power your home.

 Solar panels are typically mounted on your roof at a fixed angle facing south.
 And while a south-facing roof is best, don't rule out solar if your roof faces east or west.